 I felt like the lowest form of life on Earth.

-Then Mike says, “But Victor overslept & missed the interview!”
+Then Mike says, “But Victor overslept & missed his interview!”

 God certainly works in strange ways.

-The last I heard (and it was a few years ago), Victor was still working for Citi at the former corporate headquarters at 399 Park Avenue.
+The last I heard (and it was a couple of years ago), Victor got a job working for Citi at their flagship branch @ 399 Park Avenue (the former home of our corporate headquarters) as the Service Manager for the financial center.

-Ya know, always be grateful for the life you have & for your loved ones & friends.
+Ya know, always be grateful for the life you have, the opportunities you’ve been given & the fact that you’re still here…alive & well!

 Life’s a pretty fragile thing and along the way, you’ll experience some of the greatest highs & the deepest lows.